Tuesday, January 30, 2024

 • The NB function was like many of the radios being built today - Fair, at best.
 My Cobra 138XLR mops the floor against the DX-10 (and if you'll recall, the Uniden Grant II wasn't anything to write home about either (regarding noise blanking).

-• In comparing this to the President McKinley I'd knock off a point on the McKinley due to the tiny frequency display, but at least 3 points on the DX-10 because of the noisy receiver.
+• In comparing this to the President McKinley I'd knock off half a point on the McKinley due to the tiny frequency display, but at least 2 points on the DX-10 because of the noisy receiver.
 The McKinley did not exhibit any receive distortion.

 SO WHAT'S THE FINAL VERDICT?